beowulfey/pylinnaeo/README.md

 #### How do I get set up? ####

 I've attempted to build portable binaries for all three platforms.
 [They can be found here.](https://drive.google.com/drive/folders/1uk4Vd8ioxuDsuYsToDWuR-IZZBSoDJhy?usp=sharing)

+NOTE: v0.1.5 (the current version) has a debug module in place that preloads with 2 sequences already.
+You can delete those, but I forgot to, so sorry about that.

 If you want to try building it yourself, or they don't work, here are some instructions:

 ###### MAC